10+ Healthy Breakfast Ideas For Pregnancy

 - 2 hard boiled eggs with fruit

-- Lemon blueberry overnight oats – I double or triple the recipe!
+- Lemon blueberry overnight oats – I double or triple the recipe to take in mason jars!

 - greek yogurt parfait or individual cup with granola or berries